 How To Apply For Financial Aid

-The primary financial aid application form is the Free Application for Federal Student Aid (FAFSA).
-This form is available on-line beginning October 1 for the upcoming award year.
+The two primary financial aid applications are the Free Application for Federal Student Aid (FAFSA) and the Illinois Alternative Application.
+Both applications are available on-line beginning October 1 for the upcoming award year.

-- If you have completed the FAFSA and need to add NEIU as a school to receive your information, enter the Title IV school code of 001693 in the application.
+- If you have completed the FAFSA or the Alternative Application and need to add NEIU as a school to receive your information, enter the Title IV school code of 001693 in the online application.

 - Using FAFSA on the web to file, students can select to sign electronically using a Federal Student Aid Identification Number or FSA ID.
 Students can apply for a Federal Student Aid ID (FSA ID) on the FAFSA site.
 Dependent students will also need at least one FSA ID from one parent.

-- For priority consideration for all institutional financial aid, your FAFSA should be received at NEIU by February 15.
+- For priority consideration for all institutional financial aid, your financial aid application should be received at NEIU by February 15.